 Now it is the second person’s turn and follows the same procedure.

 The more people that go through the simulation, the more yellow tiles that are added to the bags.
 By the time we went through twice, our family found it difficult to survive!

-To download these Middle Ages worksheets and Black Plague Simulation, just click the link below:
+To download these Crusades and Plague Notebook pages and the Black Plague Simulation, just click the link or the picture below:

 We went on to talk about scholarship and literature in this same time period… and read a Dante’s Divine Comedy: As Told for Young People. (affiliate link) Believe it or not, the kids really liked that (and would beg for us to read more each day!
 More about that in our next post.